Ringwood, Hampshire: Filming Location

+An episode during series 8 of the BBC television show Top Gear included filming in the town, with a notable incident being James May crashing a caravan whilst exiting the Ringwood Services on the A31 adjacent to the Fish Inn.

 Church of St Peter and St Paul

 A church in Ringwood is mentioned in the Domesday Book of 1086.
 It was rebuilt in the 13th century and survived until 1853, when it was completely knocked down and rebuilt.
 The church contains a 15th-century monumental brass of John Prophete, Dean of Hereford and York.